mshedededen/Portfolio/README.md

 Genetic Algorithms are an optimization and Machine Learning method that applies Neo-Darwinism evolutionary theory to perform an exhaustive search of all possible combinations.
 Genetic Algorithms have a variety of use-cases, from the [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem) to Portfolio Optimisation, which shall be explored here.
 The aim of this project is to use R and Genetic Algorithms to find the best possible weighting of a basket of stocks, given a specific level of risk tolerance.
 - The R notebook is provided [**here**](https://github.com/mshedededen/Portfolio/blob/main/Notebooks/Portfolio%20Optimization%20(Markowitz)%20using%20Genetic%20Algorithms%20in%20R.ipynb).
 ## Web scraping jobs on Indeed
-Project to build an ETL process which scrapes jobs from Indeed.com.
+This project is inspired by job hunting in anticipation for finishing my postgraduate studies.
+Finding the right job is time-consuming.
+Therefore, this project has dual benefit of increasing the efficiency by which I find jobs as well as improving my abilities in web scraping.
+The aim of this project is to build an ETL pipeline that scrapes jobs from Indeed.com which match keyword findings across various roles.
-- The Python notebook is provided **here**.
+- The Python notebook is provided [**here**](https://github.com/mshedededen/Portfolio/blob/main/Notebooks/Job%20scraper.ipynb).